cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 | ![mempool-cumulative-baseline](img38/200nodes/mempool_size.png) | ![mempoool-cumulative](imgs/v1/200nodes/metrics/mempool_size.png)
 | | ![mempoool-cumulative-le](imgs/v1/200nodes_with_latency_emulation/metrics/mempool_size.png)

+`TODO`: fix scale in y axis on LE image.

 The following figures show the evolution of the average mempool size over all full nodes, which mostly stays below 1000 outstanding transactions except for a peak above 2000, coinciding with the moment the system reached round number 1 (see below); this is better than the baseline, which oscilates between